ppy/osu-wiki/wiki/Community/Project_Loved/en.md

 ## Website

 The [Loved website](https://loved.sh) serves as the hub for everything related to Project Loved.
-Here, you can view submitted beatmaps, submit your own, browse past votings, and much more.
+Here, you can view submitted beatmaps, submit your own, browse past votings, and much more.It is also used by the [Project Loved Team](/wiki/People/Project_Loved_Team) to handle several miscellaneous tasks when nominating maps.

 The Rating of each beatmap is a score resulting in the reviews of the community.
 Priority however is solely based on the captains' reviews.